GivyBoy/BlogApp/README.md

-# Penguins web app deployed on Heroku
+# Portfolio Optimization Web App

-The deployed web app is live at https://dp-penguins.herokuapp.com/
+The deployed web app is live at portfiliooptimization.herokuapp.com

-This web app predicts the species of penguins as a function of their input parameters (bill length, bill width, flipper length, body mass, sex and island).

-The web app was built in Python using the following libraries:
-* streamlit
-* pandas
-* numpy
-* scikit-learn
-* pickle
+This is a web application made using Streamlit.
+It is based on the Modern Portfolio Theory.
+Enter your stock tickers, and your optimal portfolio will be generated.
+Did I mention that there are some really pretty graphs?